NataljaRodi/qa-portfolio/README.md

 # QA Engineer portfolio
-Welcome to my GitHub repository, created to showcase my skills and experience as a Junior QA Engineer.
+Welcome to my GitHub portfolio.

-This repository contains examples of my work from QA courses, internship, and self-practice, including test cases, bug reports, API testing, and basic SQL  and my initial steps in test automation.
+I am a Junior QA Engineer based in Helsinki, Finland.
+My main focus is manual testing of web and mobile applications, API testing with Postman, test documentation, bug reporting, and basic SQL.
+I am also actively developing my test automation skills with Playwright and TypeScript.
-It reflects my approach to manual testing, attention to detail, and understanding of QA fundamentals.
+This portfolio includes examples from QA courses, internship practice, self-study, crowdtesting tasks, and a team automation training project.
 I am continuously improving my skills and gradually expanding this portfolio as I learn new tools and techniques.

 ## 📌 Table of Contents